 Only electronic applications may be submitted via Grants.gov in response to this RFA.
-AMS encourages applicants to submit early to the Grants.gov system.
-For an overview of the Grants.gov application process, see Grants.gov's Apply for Grants webpage.
-This RFA contains the information needed to obtain and complete required application forms and AMS-specific attachments.
+AMS strongly encourages applicants to submit early to the Grants.gov system.
+For an overview of the Grants.gov application process see Grants.gov's Apply for Grants webpage.
+This RFA contains the information needed to obtain and complete the required application forms and AMS-specific attachments.
 More information about applying through Grants.gov can be found in section 4.7 Grants.gov Application Submission and Receipt Procedures and Requirements.

-Applicants can find the opportunity under either the Catalog of Federal Domestic Assistance (CFDA) number "10.175," or the FMPP Funding Opportunity Number "USDA-AMS-TM-FMPP-G-20-0002".
+Applicants can find the opportunity under either the Assistance Listing number "10.175," or the LFPP Funding Opportunity Number "USDA-AMS-TM-LFPP-G-22-0001".